hkharod/lara-rss/README.md

 ### Items
 The Item model will store all of your extracted feed items.
 This model can be made to be "Searchable" by adding `use Searchable;` to the Item model in `App\Item`

+Searchable will automatically sync all your item data to your Algolia account upon save.

 The User Homepage will display your latest feed items.

 ![Lara RSS Sources](http://harbind.com/img/LaraRSS-Home.png)